espebra/filebin/README.md

 To build Filebin, a Golang build environment (Go version 1.4 or higher) and some Golang packages are needed.
 The build procedure will produce a statically linked binary that doesn't require any external dependencies to run.
 It even comes with its own web server bundled.

+The build process requires quite a bit of memory to complete successfully.
+Rough experiments show that up to 4 GB of memory is needed.
+At runtime, though, the memory requirements are modest.

 It is recommended but not required to run it behind a TLS/SSL proxy such as [Hitch](http://hitch-tls.org/) and web cache such as [Varnish Cache](https://www.varnish-cache.org/).
 Example configurations for these [are provided](etc/).

 ## Installation